ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 }

 //TF Plan output: (Notice how all the resources have BOTH the top level tags AND EITHER the vnet or rg tags depending on the resource type ofc)
-//In other words - If tags are defined under the root of "typology_object" These will be inherited by almost all resource types
+//In other words - If tags are defined under the root of "topology object" These will be inherited by almost all resource types
 Plan: 7 to add, 0 to change, 0 to destroy.
 Terraform will perform the following actions: